 Charter schools – operated as private institutions, but still receive public funding.

-Types of School Choice
+Types of school choice?

-The reality is that “school choice” particularly in the case of vouchers and charters, redirect the flow of taxpayer dollars from public schools, into unaccountable private hands.
+The reality is that “school choice” particularly in the case of vouchers and charters, redirects the flow of taxpayer dollars from public schools, into unaccountable private hands.
 Let’s take a closer look at vouchers, charter schools and how they impact public education

 School vouchers are education tax dollars that are diverted from public schools to help subsidize the tuition of private and religious schools.